Tremblay station

-Tremblay station is an O-Train station on Line 1 in Ottawa, Ontario.
+Tremblay station (/ˈtrɑːmbleɪ/ TRAWM-blay) is an O-Train station on Line 1 in Ottawa, Ontario.
 It is walking distance from the Ottawa train station, connecting to Via Rail Corridor inter-city rail services.
 The station opened on September 14, 2019 to replace the former Transitway bus rapid transit station known as Train Station (which closed on June 28, 2015).